Pranav22J/Pranav22J/README.md

 # 👋 Hello, I'm Pranav!

-> Business Analytics student at UGA with a passion for transforming data into actionable insights.
+> Business Analytics student at the University of Georgia (UGA) with a passion for transforming data into actionable insights.

 ## 🎓 About Me
 I'm a data enthusiast who believes in using technology to make a real difference.
 My journey began in a small village in India where I led a project to bring internet access to local children, opening their world to digital education.
 Today, I blend technical skills with business acumen to solve complex problems through data.